maurherbert/documentation/README.md

+### Configure Databricks CLI to communicate with your workspace

 The Databricks CLI (command-line interface) allows you to interact with the Databricks platform from your local terminal or automation scripts.

 The Databricks CLI commands can also be run from within a Databricks workspace using web terminal